Macario Hing-Glover

-Macario Hing-Glover (born April 4, 1995) is an American soccer player who plays for Veikkausliiga club SJK as a right back.
+Macario Darwin Yen Hing-Glover (born 4 April 1995), known in China as Yan Xinli (晏新力), is an American former soccer player who last played for Chinese Super League club Shanghai Shenhua as a right-back.

 Club career

 Hing-Glover played for NK Istra 1961 in Croatian First Football League.

 He signed for NK Krško in February 2018, eventually leaving the club in December 2018.